Solving Two-Stage Stochastic Programs with Endogenous Uncertainty via Random Variable Transformation

 Table~\ref{tab:linea-vs-saa} shows the experimental results of the 4- and 5-facility instances.
-In the table, $|K|$ and $|K_t|$ are the set of scenarios in the DEP of the original program (Program~\eqref{Prog:discrete}) and in the DEP of our transformed Program~\eqref{Prog:transformed}, respectively.
-Moreover, $GAP(\%)$ is the optimality gap for the DEP.
-For the DEP, all runs reached the time limit of 2 hours.
-We followed the procedure explained in Section~\ref{subsec:saa} for the SAA to obtain the feasible solution $\overline{x}$ and its estimators (see Appendix~\ref{app:saa-estimators} for details).
-Even though the number of scenarios $|K_t|$ of the transformed program is extremely large (i.e.,$|\mathcal{D}|{|\mathcal{W}|}^{|\mathcal{N_F}||\mathcal{P}|}$), the number $|K|$ of scenarios of the DEP is small (i.e., $|\mathcal{D}|{|\mathcal{W}|}^{|\mathcal{N_F}|}$) for the considered instances.
+In the table, $|K|$ and $|K_t|$ are the set of scenarios in the {\DEOP} (Program~\eqref{Prog:discrete}) and in the deterministic equivalent of our transformed Program~\eqref{Prog:transformed}, respectively.
+Moreover, $GAP(\%)$ is the optimality gap for the {\DEOP}.
+For the {\DEOP}, all runs reached the time limit of two hours.
+We followed the procedure explained in Section~\ref{subsec:saa} for the {\SAATP} to obtain the feasible solution $\overline{x}$ and its estimators (see Appendix~\ref{app:saa-estimators} for details).
+Even though the number of scenarios $|K_t|$ of the transformed program is extremely large (i.e.,$|\mathcal{D}|{|\mathcal{W}|}^{|\mathcal{N_F}||\mathcal{P}|}$), the number $|K|$ of scenarios of the {\DEOP} is small (i.e., $|\mathcal{D}|{|\mathcal{W}|}^{|\mathcal{N_F}|}$) for the considered instances.
 Thus, we can compute the real stochastic value of the feasible solution $\overline{x}$, i.e., $v(\overline{x})=c^{\top}\overline{x} + g(\overline{x})$.
-For the SAA, we solve $M=50$ problems with $N=750$ sample scenarios because these values sufficed to obtain estimators with low variance and feasible, high-quality solutions.
+For the {\SAATP}, we solve $M=50$ problems with $N=750$ sample scenarios because these values sufficed to obtain estimators with low variance and feasible, high-quality solutions.
 We present the over-estimator of the relative optimality gap, i.e., $\overline{gap}(\overline{x})(\%)={100\% \times [v(\overline{x})-\overline{v}_M^N]}/{v(\overline{x})}$.
-Because the lower-bound estimator $\overline{v}_M^N$ is a random variable, this over-estimator of the optimality gap may assume negative values~\citep{verweij2003sample}.
-The computational time of the SAA is in seconds.
-For all runs, the SAA finished before the time limit of 2 hours.
-For comparison, we display the gap between the upper-bound values obtained by the proposed method and the DEP, i.e., $GAP_{UB}(\%)={100\%\times [UB-v(\overline{x})]}/{UB}$, and the gap between their lower bounds, i.e., $GAP_{LB}(\%)={100\% \times \left(LB-\overline{v}_M^N\right)}/{LB}$, where $UB$ and $LB$ are the upper and lower bounds for the DEP, respectively.
-We summarize our main findings in Results~\ref{result:discretechoice-saa} and~\ref{result:linearization-saa}. \begin{result} The proposed method produces a feasible solution $\overline{x}$ with a considerably low over-estimator of the optimality gap, $\overline{gap}(\overline{x})(\%)$ is between $0\%$ and $1\%$ for all instances.
+Because the lower-bound estimator $\overline{v}_M^N$ is a random variable, this over-estimator of the optimality gap may assume negative values.
+The computational time of the {\SAATP} is in seconds.
+For all runs, the {\SAATP} finished before the time limit of two hours.
+For comparison, we display the gap between the upper-bound values obtained by the {\SAATP} and the {\DEOP}, i.e., $GAP_{UB}(\%)={100\%\times [UB-v(\overline{x})]}/{UB}$, and the gap between their lower bounds, i.e., $GAP_{LB}(\%)={100\% \times [LB-\overline{v}_M^N]}/{LB}$, where $UB$ and $LB$ are the upper and lower bounds for the {\DEOP}, respectively.
+Next, we summarize our main findings. \begin{result} The {\SAATP} produces a feasible solution $\overline{x}$ with a considerably low over-estimator of the optimality gap, $\overline{gap}(\overline{x})(\%)$ is between $0\%$ and $1\%$ for all instances.